 This study set out to quantify the escape mortality of trawl caught krill, following the study design and recommendations for methodological improvements given in Krafft and Krag (24): i) increased number of replicates; ii) establishment of adequate experimental control groups; and iii) optimized holding facilities to mimic natural conditions as closely as possible.
-In addition, we provide a formal statistical approach to investigate mortality rates of escapees against time, applying a non-parametric Kaplan Meier (KM) model [27] to the
+In addition, we provide a formal statistical approach to investigate mortality rates of escapees against time, applying a non-parametric Kaplan Meier (KM) model [27] to the data.

-75 data.

-77 Materials and Methods
+Materials and Methods

-78 Ethical statement
+Ethical statement

 This study did not involve endangered or protected species.
 Experimental fishing was conducted on board a Norwegian commercial trawler.
-No permit was required to conduct the study.
+No permit was required to conduct the study on invertebrates.
+Field permit was granted by CCAMLR (Commission for the Conservation of Antarctic Marine Living Resources).

-82 Data collection
+Data collection

-This study was carried out on commercial fishing grounds off the coast of the South 83 Orkney Islands (60°35'S, 45°30'W) [28] during February 2015.
-The vessel used was the FV 84 Juvel (Olympic AS) a Norwegian, 99.5 m, 6000 kw/8158 hp (main engine) commercial ramp 85 trawler.
-Trawls were performed on acoustic registrations, using Simrad EK60 General 86 87 Purpose Transceivers connected to hull mounted ES60 transducers.
-The trawl used for the experiment had a $6 \times 6$ m mouth opening, fitted with a 7 mm cover for the 16 mm codend 88 89 (see further details regarding the trawl design below).
-Krill were captured to establish a 90 control group for the survival experiment by closing the cover and keeping the inside codend open.
-An initial haul provided 2.0 kg krill which were used to establish a control group for the 91 92 survival experiment.
-These krill were distributed between eight 15 L aquariums (n=42-193 in each/aquarium).
-Two aquariums were placed in each of the four 500 L holding tanks (Fig. 1).
-93 During the first 24 hours, the krill in the aquariums were regularly checked for visible signs of 94 95 abnormal swimming activities, discoloration due to punctured haemocoel or other potential physical damage.
-A total of 24 hrs after this haul was taken on board, the control group was 96 considered established since no individuals had to be removed from any of the eight control 97 aquariums (Table 1).
-With the control established, the covered-codend experiment [21] 98 proceeded to collect replicates to monitor the survival of escapees.
-99
+This study was carried out on commercial fishing grounds off the coast of the South Orkney Islands (60°35'S, 45°30'W) [28] during February 2015.
+The vessel used was the FV Juvel (Olympic AS) a Norwegian, 99.5 m, 6000 kw/8158 hp (main engine) commercial ramp trawler.
+Trawls were performed on acoustic registrations, using Simrad EK60 General Purpose Transceivers connected to hull mounted ES60 transducers.
+The trawl used for the experiment had a $6 \times 6$ m mouth opening, fitted with a 7 mm cover for the 16 mm codend.
+The trawl body and cover were supported by an outer 200 mm protection net (see further details regarding the trawl design below).
+Krill were captured to establish a control group for the survival experiment by closing the cover and keeping the inside codend open.
+An initial haul provided 2.0 kg krill which were used to establish a control group for the survival experiment.
+These krill were distributed between eight 15 L aquariums (n = 42-193 in each/aquarium).
+Two aquariums were placed in each of the four 500 L holding tanks (Fig 1).
+During the first 24 hours, the krill in the aquariums were regularly checked for visible signs of abnormal swimming activities, discoloration due to punctured haemocoel or other potential physical damage.
+A total of 24 hrs after this haul was taken on board, the control group was considered established since no individuals had to be removed from any of the eight control aquariums (Table 1).
+With the control established, the coveredcodend experiment [21] proceeded to collect replicates to monitor the survival of escapees.

-The trawl had a 5 m long codend with 16 mm netting (standard commercial mesh size) and a 26.5 m long cover net (7 mm stretched mesh) was added to collect any krill escaping (Fig. 2).
+The trawl had a 5 m long codend with 16 mm netting (standard commercial mesh size) and a 26.5 m long cover net (7 mm stretched mesh) was added to collect any krill escaping (Fig 2).
 The cover net was stretched using a hoop cover design (two aluminum rings, of 4 m diameter) to prevent masking the codend.
-We used underwater cameras mounted inside the cover, facing the codend, to inspect the system (GoPro Hero 3 cameras in aluminum housings (IQsub, 300 m water resistant)) (see Fig. 3).
+We used underwater cameras mounted inside the cover, facing the codend, to inspect the system (GoPro Hero 3 cameras in aluminum housings (IQsub, 300 m water resistant)) (see Fig 3).